Quotations and Allusions in

 Samuel Taylor Coleridge, (1772-1834), English

-although the point Lewis wants to make can still be based on it.
+the original account, although the point Lewis wants to make can still be based

 ... we had different views of the Linn.
 We sat upon a bench, placed for the sake of one of these views, whence we looked down upon the waterfall, and over the open country ...
 A lady and gentleman, more expeditious tourists than ourselves, came to the spot; they left us at the seat, and we found them again at another station above the Falls.
 Coleridge, who is always good-natured enough to enter into conversation with anybody whom he meets in his way, began to talk with the gentleman, who observed that it was a majestic waterfall.
 Coleridge was delighted with the accuracy of the epithet, particularly as he had been settling in his own mind the precise meaning of the words grand, majestic, sublime, etc., and had discussed the subject with William at some length the day before.
 “Yes, sir,” says Coleridge, “it is a majestic waterfall.”
 “Sublime and beautiful,” replied his friend.
 Poor Coleridge could make no answer, and, not very desirous to continue the conversation, came to us and related the story, laughing heartily.